 - For aiding cancer prevention, 2,000 milligrams daily, in addition to other proteolytic enzymes (enzymes that digest protein).

-- For enhancing digestion, 500 milligrams a day, thrice with meals.
+- For enhancing digestion, 500 milligrams a day, three times daily with meals.

 - For treating arthritis, 400 milligrams, once or twice daily.

 - For treating allergies, 1,000 milligrams of bromelain (you can include quercetin as well).

 - For recovery from surgery, 1,000 milligrams, thrice daily, in between meals.

 Bromelain sure does seem like a wonder enzyme, doesn’t it?
 But hold on – it does have certain drawbacks.

 What Are The Side Effects Of Bromelain?